bryanwills/DeepGit/README.md

 **DeepGit** is an advanced, Langgraph-based agentic workflow designed to perform deep research across GitHub repositories.
 It intelligently searches, analyzes, and ranks repositories based on user intent—even uncovering less-known but highly relevant tools.
 DeepGit infuses hybrid dense retrieval with advanced cross-encoder re-ranking and comprehensive activity analysis into a unified, open-source platform for intelligent repository discovery

 ---
+### Try out the Lite version here 🧑‍🎓

+DeepGit-lite is a lightweight version of DeepGit running on zero GPU on Hugging Face Space [here.](https://huggingface.co/spaces/zamal/DeepGit-lite) <br>
+It may not perform as well as the full version, but it's great for a quick first-hand preview.

+---

 ## ⚙️ How It Works — Agentic Workflow